Bishop Sycamore High School scandal: Aftermath

 Following the game, fans and media outlets began to question whether Bishop Sycamore was a real high school.
 During the 2020–21 school year, the Ohio Department of Education listed Bishop Sycamore as a "non-chartered, non-tax supported school"; the school was not listed at all for the 2021–22 year.
 The state listed a P.O. box as its mailing address, and its physical address as being a sports training facility in Columbus.
 The Roman Catholic Diocese of Columbus had no record of any bishop named Sycamore, nor any parochial schools by that name in their diocese, throughout their history.
-The school's website contained blank "About Us" and "Staff" pages.
-The school is not part of the Ohio High School Athletic Association (OHSAA); it instead plays in the Texas Christian Athletic League, which includes the team in its Division 6A, a "national division" open to teams outside Texas (by late October, the TCAL had dropped Bishop Sycamore from the league).
+The school's website contained blank "About Us" and "Staff" pages, as additionally, it was not part of the Ohio High School Athletic Association (OHSAA); it instead played in the Texas Christian Athletic League, which included the team in its Division 6A, a "national division" open to teams outside Texas (by late October, the TCAL had dropped Bishop Sycamore from the league).
 In 2020, the school claimed an enrollment of only three students.
 Ohio Governor Mike DeWine announced that the Ohio Department of Education would be opening an investigation into the school's educational operations.
 In the wake of that investigation, the three remaining schools still slated to play Bishop Sycamore called off the games.
 The OHSAA later stated that, even if Bishop Sycamore were not a bona fide high school, teams in their jurisdiction would still be allowed to schedule and play them, as no rule in the OHSAA bylaws requires OHSAA teams' opponents to be affiliated with any high school.
 Such games would be considered exhibition games for the purposes of record keeping.
 The investigation conducted by the Ohio Department of Education into Bishop Sycamore was released on December 17, 2021, and found that the school failed to meet educational standards, failed to provide a physical location for classes to meet, and did not employ any teachers.
-The report went on to say Bishop Sycamore was likely a scam and that they recommend the Ohio Attorney General look into possible legal action against the school's administrators.
+It was indicated that the report went on to state that Bishop Sycamore was likely a scam, and recommend that the Ohio Attorney General consider legal action against the school's administrators.